Guest Post Guidelines

 The new MIT Sloan Executive Education innovation@work(TM) blog was launched in June 2013 to provide cutting-edge research and faculty commentary from one of the most prestigious academic institutions in the world.
 Subscribers to this blog include past MIT Sloan Executive Education program participants, business leaders from around the world, and people interested in staying current with MIT Sloan faculty research and insights.

 If you have exceptional writing skills and unique insights and would like to share your thoughts and expertise with a large audience, please pitch us a post that you’d like to contribute to our blog.
-We are especially interested in learning how MIT Sloan Executive Education or research by MIT Sloan faculty has impacted your career or applies to the work you do.
+Currently we are only accepting posts written by participants of MIT Sloan Executive Education or that are directly related to research by MIT Sloan faculty.
+We would especially love to know how your learning experience at MIT has impacted your career or applies to the work you do.

 Guest blogging requirements for the innovation@work blog: